dtrelogan/react-formstate/docs/formExtension.md

     );
   }
 ```

-an added benefit of FormExtension is that if you DO want the nesting
+An added benefit of FormExtension is that if you DO want the nesting:

 ```es6
 {